 - How will you track progress and measure success?

-An integrated communications strategy involves direct mail, email blasts, social media, and even advertising if it’s in your budget.
-The purpose is to increase brand awareness and recognition.
-That way, prospects will recognize you across channels.
+An integrated communications strategy involves direct mail, email blasts, social media, and even advertising.
+That way, prospects will recognize your organization’s brand across multiple channels.

 Step 3: Perform targeted outreach.